shiffman/thecodingtrain.com-1/CONTRIBUTING.md

 - You can contact us at help@codingtrain.com
 - You can also ask questions at https://discord.com/invite/hPuGy2g

-## Please note that SPAM pull requests are not welcome and will be marked as spam.
+## Please note that SPAM pull requests are not welcome and will be marked as spammy.